Artists-and-Hackers/artists-and-hackers.github.io/podcasts/_posts/2021-07-19-iyapo-repository.md

 Our audio production is by Max Ludlow.
 Episode coordination and web design by Caleb Stone.
 This episode was supported by Purchase College.

 Our music in this episode is [The Come Up](https://freemusicarchive.org/music/Audiobinger/lock-down/the-come-up) by Audiobinger, [Fireflies](https://freemusicarchive.org/music/Xylo-Ziko/alternate/firefliesmp3) by Xylo-Ziko, [Note Manual](https://freemusicarchive.org/music/The_Books/ShortDocs_2010_sonic_doodads/notemanual) by The Books, and [Nighthawks](https://freemusicarchive.org/music/Timezone_LaFontaine/20190131191625267/20190131191115594) by Timezone LaFontaine.

+This work is licensed under CC BY-NC-SA 4.0